Regulation in the tourism system

 Regulated parties

-The primary purpose of the tourism-related legislation administered by MBIE is not to regulate parties – it is enabling legislation which establishes two key organisations in the tourism sector.
+The primary purpose of the tourism-related legislation administered by MBIE is not to regulate parties – it is enabling legislation which establishes Tourism New Zealand as a key organisation in the tourism sector.

-Under the Immigration Act provisions for the International Visitor Conservation and Tourism Levy, regulated parties will include most people entering New Zealand on a temporary basis.
+Under the Immigration Act’s provisions for the International Visitor Conservation and Tourism Levy, regulated parties will include most people entering New Zealand on a temporary basis.
 There are several exceptions.

 Further information about the International Visitor Conservation and Tourism Levy